sbl-sdsc/sifts-columnar/README.md

 # sifts-columnar
-Benchmark for encoding SIFTS PDB to UniProt residue-level mappings in compressed columnar dataformats.
+Benchmark for the encoding of PDB to UniProt residue-level mappings from the EBI SIFTS resource in compressed columnar dataformats.

-The SIFTS project provides residue-level mappings between PDB sequence, PDB residues, and UniProtresidues.
-The "Structure Integration with Function, Taxonomy and Sequence" [SIFTS](https://www.ebi.ac.uk/pdbe/docs/sifts/overview.html).
+The [SIFTS] [1](https://www.ebi.ac.uk/pdbe/docs/sifts/overview.html)(Structure Integration with Function, Taxonomy and Sequence) project provides residue-level mappings between PDB sequence, PDB residues, and UniProt residues.

-SIFTS [1] provides mapping xml files for each PDB entry (> 140,000 files), e.g.,[1xyz.xml.gz](ftp://ftp.ebi.ac.uk/pub/databases/msd/sifts/xml/1xyz.xml.gz).
+SIFTS provides mapping xml files for each PDB entry (> 140,000 files), e.g.,[1xyz.xml.gz](ftp://ftp.ebi.ac.uk/pub/databases/msd/sifts/xml/1xyz.xml.gz).

 In this project we explore the use of efficient columnar dataformats to represent the residue-level mappings for the entire PDB in a single file for efficient download and processing.

-Columnar dataformats can achive unprecedented levels of compression due to the columnar data respresentation and columnwise packing strategies such as delta- and run-length encoding, followed byentropy encoding.
+Columnar dataformats can achive unprecedented levels of compression due to the columnar data respresentation and columnwise packing strategies including built-in delta- and run-length encoding, followed by entropy encoding.

 ## Dataset
-SIFTS residue-level mappings were downloaded (incremental update) on July 27, 2018 and resulted in 105,594,971 residue level mappings.The encoded files where generated with the [CreatePdbToUniProtMappingFile](https://github.com/sbl-sdsc/mmtf-spark/blob/master/src/main/java/edu/sdsc/mmtf/spark/applications/CreatePdbToUniProtMappingFile.java] command line application.
+SIFTS residue-level mappings were downloaded (incremental update) on July 27, 2018 and resulted in 105,594,971 residue level mappings.
+The encoded files where generated with the [CreatePdbToUniProtMappingFile](https://github.com/sbl-sdsc/mmtf-spark/blob/master/src/main/java/edu/sdsc/mmtf/spark/applications/CreatePdbToUniProtMappingFile.java] command line application.

 ## Reading Benchmark (preliminary)
-For this benchmark the entire dataset is encoded in various compressed columnar filed formats.
-Each file is then read completely into memory.
+For this benchmark the entire dataset was encoded in two compressed columnar filed formats.
+Each file is then read completely into memory and the parsing times are reported in seconds.

 | File format   | Compression codec | Size (MB)| Pandas[4] (s) | PySpark[5] (s) | Spark[6] (s)|
 |:------------- |:----------------- | --------:| ----------:| -----------:| ---------:|